PatrickAIlab/PatrickAIlab.github.io/index.md

 ---

-# The Mangul Lab at USC
+# The AIdesign Lab at Shanghai

-AI Design Lab is part of the Microelectronic School at [Fudan Unversity](https://sme.fudan.edu.cn/) and [PhotoIC](http://photonic-tech.com/).
+AIdesign Lab is part of the Microelectronic School at [Fudan Unversity](https://sme.fudan.edu.cn/) and [PhotoIC](http://photonic-tech.com/).
 Our research aims to design, develop and apply novel and robust data-driven, computational approaches that will accelerate the diffusion of genomics.
 Our research is dedicated to all freedom-loving people around the world, to the people of Ukraine who fight for our freedom.